siderolabs/talos/docs/content/configuration/masters.md

     weight: 20
 ---

-Configuring master nodes in a Talos Kubernetes cluster is a two part process:
+Configuring master nodes in a Talos Kubernetes cluster is a two-part process:

 - configuring the Talos specific options
 - and configuring the Kubernetes specific options

-To get started, create a YAML file we will use in the following steps:
+To get started, create a YAML file to use in the following steps:

 ```bash
 touch <node-name>.yaml